vanzaj/tdd-pytest/docs/tdd-pytest/content/index.md

 Python 3.5.0
 ```

-and python code -- what you need to type inside a text editor (the first line
+and Python code -- what you need to type inside a text editor (the first line
 starting with `#` indicates the path to file relative to project's root
 directory.